Resisting Structural Evil: Love as Ecological-Economic Vocation

 About the author

 Cynthia Moe-Lobeda has lectured or consulted in Africa, Asia, Europe, Latin America, and many parts of North America in theology and matters of climate justice, economic justice, environmental racism, economic globalization, moral agency, public church, and eco-feminist theology.
-She is the author of numerous books, articles and chapters.
-Dr. Moe-Lobeda teaches Christian ethics in Seattle University’s Department of Theology and Religious Studies, Environmental Studies Program, and graduate School of Theology and Ministry.
-She holds a doctoral degree in Christian Ethics from Union Theological Seminary, affiliated with Columbia University.
+She is author of Healing a Broken World: Globalization and God (Fortress, 2002), Public Church: For the Life of the World(Fortress, 2004), and numerous articles and chapters.
+She is co-author of The Bible and Ethics: A New Conversation (Fortress, 20187), Francis and the Foolishness of God (Orbis, 1993), and Say to this Mountain: Mark’s Story of Discipleship (Orbis, 1996).